faiz-hasan11/MLAlgorithmsFromScratch/README.md

 To update `w` and `b`, we take gradients from the cost function.
 To find these gradients, we take partial derivatives with of cost function respect to `w` and `b`.

 ![Partial Derivative](https://github.com/faiz-hasan11/MLAlgorithmsFromScratch/blob/master/Images/CostUpdation.png)
-Here a0 is w and w1 is b.
+Here a0 is b and w1 is w.

 #### Learning Rate
 Alpha is the learning rate which is a hyperparameter that you must specify.
 A smaller learning rate could get you closer to the minima but takes more time to reach the minima, a larger learning rate converges sooner but there is a chance that you could overshoot the minima.
 With the help of Alpha we update `w` and `b`.

 ![Updation](https://github.com/faiz-hasan11/MLAlgorithmsFromScratch/blob/master/Images/update.png)
-Here a0 is w and w1 is b.
+Here a0 is b and w1 is w.

 #### Finding Best HyperParameters
 We pass a set of hyperparameter and try to find their best value for best results.